M66B/FairEmail/FAQ.md

 * be useful to most people
 * not complicate the usage of FairEmail
 * fit within the philosophy of FairEmail (privacy oriented, security minded)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.

-If you have another question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).
+If you have a question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).

-GitHub issues have been disabled due to frequent abuse.
+GitHub issues are disabled due to frequent misusage.

 Copyright &copy; 2018-2020 Marcel Bokhorst.